zapataf/geospiza_morphology_2017/README.md

 # Dependencies

-The scripts require R and several libraries.
+The script requires R and several libraries.
 See `analysis.r` for details.

-The code presented here is written using largely the `tidyverse` syntax.
+The code presented here is written largely using the `tidyverse` syntax.
 To learn more about tidyverse, we recommend this resource: [R for Data Science](http://r4ds.had.co.nz).
-We also provide the same code for all analyses in `Base R` as supplementary online material to our manuscript.
+We also provide the same code for all analyses in `Base R` as Supplementary Online Material (SOM) to our manuscript.
 Both versions of the code do **exactly** the same.

 # Data